swiftlang/swift-evolution/proposals/0475-observed.md

 ## Detailed design

-There a few behaviors that are prerequisites to understanding the requirements of the actual design.
+There are a few behaviors that are prerequisites to understanding the requirements of the actual design.
 These two key behaviors are how the model handles tearing and how the model handles sharing.